Corporate Development Division

 Information and Technology Division

-The Information and Technology Division (I&TD) comprises the Information Resource Department (IRD) and InfoComm Technology Department (ICTD).
+The Information and Technology Division (I&TD) comprises the Information Resource Department (IRD), IT Planning and Governance Department (ITPG) and InfoComm Technology Department (ICTD).
 The division sets strategic directions for ACRA’s digitalization efforts and manages all matters related to quality of data and value of information.

 Information Resource Department